 Here’s a brief look at some of the conditions that must be met for an electronic signature to be legally binding.

-1. Proper Consent.
-Prior to obtaining an electronic signature, a company requesting one must make the signer aware that they will be signing a document electronically and obtain their consent to do so.
+Before asking for an electronic signature, a company must inform the signer that they will be signing a document electronically and obtaining their consent.

-The consent must be clear, explain specifically what document they are consenting to, and if their consent to e-sign will be implied for other documents and agreements.
+The consent must be specific, stating which document they are agreeing to and whether their approval to e-sign will be implied for subsequent documents and agreements.

-Those are the most important aspects of creating an electronic signature that is legally binding.
+These are some of the most important aspects of creating an electronic signature that is legally binding.

-They’re electronic, and they’re legal, but are they useful?
-If you’re considering switching all or a portion of your in-person document signing to electronic, it will be helpful to know what benefits you can expect from using electronic signatures in lieu of in-person original signatures.
+They’re electronic and legal, but are they actually useful?
+If you’re considering moving all or part of your in-person document signing to electronic, it’s important to understand the advantages of electronic signatures over wet ink signatures.

 Here are some of the most important benefits of using electronic signatures.